Zoewhat/Zoewhat.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Boston, MA 02215, for now
+subtitle: New York City, NY 02215

 profile:
   align: right